softwareforgood/Lightning-Talks/README.md

 This template includes a configuration for reveal.js already.
 Slides auto-advance every 15 seconds and keyboard interaction is disabled.
 This forces speakers to stick to a specific time constraint.

+There is a template with 20 blank slides already setup in branch `20_slides`, which may make it easier to lay out your content.

 ## Authoring

 To setup your own lightning talk, clone down this repo, and edit the `<section>` tags inside of `<div class="slides">`.
 Several sample slides are included with various types of formatting.
 Each `<section>` is automatically considered its own slide.